Azure/kubernetes-hackfest/labs/best-practices/appdev/README.md

 ### Handling Failures
 - - -

+In this lab, we will update our application to handle failures gracefully and then create issues to test.

+* Review the code

 ### Readiness and Liveness Probes
 - - -

+In this lab, we will add code to our application to provide a health check route for kubernetes to determine if the pod is alive and ready.

+* Review the code

 ### Define pod resource requests and limits